In this five-part seminar, learn the basics of lockpicking, examine how locks are portrayed in popular media, and design a lock from scratch.

 This course will cover the anatomy of locks, the fundamentals of how to pick them, and a number of things that aren’t fundamental at all.
 Over the course of five sessions, we’ll familiarize ourselves with the tools in a lockpicker’s kit, learn how to pick a basic pin tumbler lock, and decode a combination lock.
 We’ll also think about keyspace reduction, examine lockpicking in popular media, and even design a new lock from scratch.
 By the end of this course, you’ll not only be equipped with a handy practical skill (and the tools needed to put it to practice) but you’ll also have unlocked a new perspective of the world around you, as well as the world portrayed in popular media.

-Session 1 (Thursday, 11/12, 6–7:30 PM ET): How locks work + how we pick them
+Session 1 (Thursday, 4/1, 6–7:30 PM ET): How locks work + how we pick them

-Session 2 (Thursday, 11/19, 6–7:30 PM ET): Pick types
+Session 2 (Thursday, 4/8, 6–7:30 PM ET): Pick types

-Session 3 (Thursday, 12/3, 6–7:30 PM ET): Security pins
+Session 3 (Thursday, 4/15, 6–7:30 PM ET): Security pins

-Session 4 (Thursday, 12/10, 6–7:30 PM ET): Keyspace reduction + combination locks
+Session 4 (Thursday, 4/22, 6–7:30 PM ET): Keyspace reduction + combination locks

 Session 5 (Thursday, 4/29, 6–7:30 PM ET): Let's make a lock

 Our online courses offer opportunities for participants to emerge with new skills, knowledge, connections, and perspectives through multi-session classes designed and taught by expert instructors.
-Courses can take one of two forms: Seminars are intimate, interactive classes—capped at nine to 20 students—exploring topics and crafts through discussion, workshops, assignments, and in-class activities.
-We also offer lecture series that can be attended live, or viewed a time that works for you for up to one week after they’ve aired.
+Courses can take one of two forms: Seminars are intimate, interactive classes—capped at nine to 25 students—exploring topics and crafts through discussion, workshops, assignments, and in-class activities.
+We also offer lecture series that can be attended live, or viewed via a recording that will be shared within 72 hours after each session airs.
+Class recordings for lecture series will be available with a temporary password for up to two weeks following the final session of the course.

 To learn more about our current course offerings, please visit www.atlasobscura.com/online-courses.